How the 1% are preparing for the apocalypse

 The compound itself will be equipped with all the comforts of a small town, including a community theater, classrooms, hydroponic gardens, a medical clinic, a spa and a gym.

-For clients looking for something further afield and more luxurious, the company also offers Vivos Europa One, billed as a "modern day Noah's Ark" in a former Cold War-era munitions storage facility in Germany.
+For clients looking for something further afield and more luxurious, the company also offers Vivos Europa One

+, billed as a "modern day Noah's Ark" in a former Cold War-era munitions storage facility in Germany.

 The structure, which was carved out of solid bedrock, offers 34 private residences, each starting at 2,500 square feet, with the option to add a second story for a total of 5,000 square feet.